raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 Instead of thinking of "crossing numbers out of a list," let's think of the sieve in the title: Let's build an actual sieve, a data structure that we can use to determine whether a number is prime or not.

-Or sieve will be an object with a constructor and two methods of note:
+Our sieve will be an object with a constructor and two methods of note:

 0. `addAll(iterable)` adds all the elements of `iterable` to our sieve.
 It is required that the elements of `iterable` be ordered, and that the first element of `iterable` be larger than the lowest number of any iterable already added.
 0. `has(number)` tests whether `number` is present in our sieve.
 It is required that successive calls to `has` must provide numbers that increase.
 In other words, calls to `has` are also ordered.
 Since calls to `has` are ordered by definition, the sieve is free to internally discard `number` if it returns `true`.